 Tax Increment Financing (TIF) is a real estate redevelopment tool applicable to industrial, commercial, intermodal transportation area and residential projects.
 TIF uses the increases in real estate tax revenues and local sales tax revenues to retire the bonds sold to finance eligible redevelopment project costs (K.S.A.
 12-1770 et seq.) or to reimburse the developer on a pay-as-you-go basis.

 Monies raised through TIF may be used for eligible redevelopment project costs approved by the city, such as land acquisition, site preparation, infrastructure, parking structures and other related costs.
+The TIF funding mechanism can be used to finance improvements within the district, and can also extend to certain infrastructure improvements outside the designated district, if those improvements are contiguous to the district and are deemed necessary to implement the development plan.
 TIF cannot be used for the construction of privately-owned buildings.

 Financing is available from the proceeds of bonds issued by the city or on a pay-as-you-go reimbursement.
 The bonds are primarily secured by the incremental increase in property taxes within the redevelopment district as a result of the new construction or rehabilitation but may, under certain circumstances, also be general obligations of the city.
 The city may also use franchise fees and local sales taxes generated within the redevelopment district to pay the bonds or finance the project costs.